sivahuang77/citrux-cli/docs/cli/trusted-folders.md

     commands from .toml files, including both project-specific and global user commands.

-Granting trust to a folder unlocks the full functionality of the Gemini CLI for that workspace.
+Granting trust to a folder unlocks the full functionality of the Citrux CLI for that workspace.

 ## Managing your trust settings